sahiliamsso/docs/source/index.md

 Our goal was to support the most widely adopted older protocols, and the most promising new protocols.

-Currently the Gluu Server supports the following open web standards for authentication, authorization, federation, and identity management:
+The Gluu Server supports the following open web standards for authentication, authorization, federated identity, and identity management:

 - OAuth 2.0
 - SAML 2.0